 Ref Findings from Lines of Enquiry Risk Recommendation Action Whom/When 6.9 Fit for purpose and transparent Estate Management Procedures are not defined, approved and published - Records Retention needs to be compliant Some Letting scores records for interviews prior to 2015 were not retained for the appropriate retention period.
 The retention of records policy was not followed.
 The Council could be open to accusations of impropriety or conflict of interestregarding the selection criteria for tenants.
 Letting scores records should be retained for the appropriate retention period.
 Agreed.
 Head of Property (Interim) 31 August 2016 6.10 Fit for purpose and transparent Estate Management Procedures are not defined, approved and published - Farm House Dwelling Sub letting One complaint/allegation related to this matter.
-Without transparency and appropriate management of the Farm House Dwelling letting the Council could be open to accusations of impropriety or conflict of interest Fit for purpose and transparent Estate Management Procedures are defined, approved and published.
-Agreed.
-County Farms has engaged LGSS who can provide this advice.
-Head of Property (Interim) 31 August 2016
+Without transparency and appropriate Fit for purpose and transparent Estate Agreed.
+County Farms has Head of Property We found that, to allow for future retirement housing of tenants (who were contracted under older conditions), for technical reasons management of the Farm House Dwelling letting the Council could be open to accusations of Management Procedures are defined, approved and published. engaged LGSS who can provide this advice.
+(Interim) 31 August 2016